grahambell/crab/README.rst

     This should be used with caution to avoid specifying the same identifier for multiple cron jobs.

+CRABPIDFILE
+    Gives the path to a PID file which ``crabsh`` should use to control the execution of a cron job.
+When this parameter is set, it will use the file to try not to run multiple copies of the job at the same time.
+Each job should have a separate PID file, so this parameter is most conveniently given at the start of a command string.

 CRABPORT
     Specifies the port on the Crab server, overriding the setting in the configuration file.